 “Anishinaabe, Métis, Coastal Salish, Cree, Cherokee.
 We have nothing much in common.
 We’re all aboriginal and we have the drum.
 That’s about it.”
 Thomas King writing about a drum circle in “The Inconvenient Indian: A Curious Account of Native People in North America”

-Not recognizing the cultural diversity of Aboriginal Peoples in Canada is one of the most common mistakes non-Aboriginal people make when engaging with Aboriginal communities.
+Not recognizing the cultural diversity of Indigenous Peoples in Canada is one of the most common mistakes non-Indigenous people make when engaging with Indigenous communities.

 Respect for cultural diversity is an aspect of Canadian society that is of great appeal to people from other countries who want to move here, and is supported by the Multiculturalism Act of 1988.
 The average Canadian would proudly say they respect cultural diversity.